jax79sg/kubejob/multi-train/README.md

 For those who are regularly developing their codes in Docker, this would be very apt for them as well.
 The advantage of developing DL models in Docker is that they highly flexible when it comes to using different frameworks and versions.
 For example, you don't have to crack your head on different versions of CUDA on your machine, just make sure you have a docker for every version.
 Most times, you don't even have to worry about this as the frameworks such as Tensorflow come with their own docker images anyway.

 ## What will be achieved at the end of this article?
 This example uses a 3rd party end to end image classification code.
 The code is customised to download dataset frmo S3 onto itself and also to upload model checkpoints and final results onto S3 after training.
 By the end of this article, you will get acquainted with very basic use of Docker and Kubernetes.
-You would be able to submit jobs to Kubernetes and get the results from S3 object stores.
+You would be able to submit jobs to Kubernetes and get the results from S3 object stores. _**This article focused on how multiple training jobs can run at the samee time on the same GPU.
+While this example is demonstrated via hyperparameter runs, you may adjust your own configuration to perform other actions concurrently**_

 ## Overview: Preparation and then the model training